Meet the Other Phone. A phone that grows with your child.

 Our verdict

-Suitable from newborn to age 5, the Stokke Sleepi has a unique, quirky look that’s a big hit with Mumsnetters.
-The oval design is shaped to resemble a mother’s womb, and unlike other cot beds it starts off small and cosy, growing longer with your child using extensions.
+Suitable from newborn through to the age of five, the Stokke Sleepi has a modern, quirky look that’s a big hit with Mumsnet users.
+The unique oval design is shaped to resemble a mother’s womb, and unlike other cot beds, it starts off small and cosy, using extension pieces to get longer and bigger as your child grows.

 At over £500, it’s on the pricier end of the market, and Mumsnetters say this one’s a great option for both buying and selling secondhand.
-The unusual shape and lengthening mean standard mattresses won’t fit this cot bed, so you’ll need to get a Stokke mattress or one of the cheaper versions available on Amazon.
+The unusual shape and lengthening mean standard mattresses won’t fit this cot bed, so you’ll need to get a Stokke mattress or opt for one of the cheaper alternatives available on Amazon.

 • Extension kit (available separately) makes the bed suitable for up to 10 years